zylklab/alfresco-elk/README.md

 ### Configuration

 * Install tools and startup scripts for Elastic, Kibana and Logstash.
-* Install logstash input plugins (jmx-input-plugin)
+* Install JMX plugin for logstash  (./bin/logstash-plugin install logstash-input-jmx)
 * Configure logstash.conf for JMX input config and polling frequency
 * JMX endpoint and available objects in jmx/jmx.conf
 * Import searches, visualizations and dashboards in Kibana management.